Visiting Scholars

 On Monday, May 23, from 11:00 a.m. to 12:00 p.m. she gave a lecture, titled "Interpreters in Court: Diplomacy, Justice, and Untranslatability in Katie Kitamura's Intimacies" that may be viewed online here

-There are still a few spots open in Professor Apter's seminar "Towards a Theory of Reparative Translation" (Seminar), taking place on Tuesday, May 24 from 10:00 a.m. to 12 p.m.
-The seminar focuses on the following concepts:
+Professor Apter's seminar "Towards a Theory of Reparative Translation" (Seminar), taking place on Tuesday, May 24 from 10:00 a.m. to 12 p.m focused on the following concepts:

 How do we rethink translation theory in response to the imperatives of racial justice movements?
 In the wake of debates around reparations and restitution?
 How can translation repair the damages of cultural violation and appropriation?
 How does the critic redress what Spivak calls “translation-as-violation?
 Or traditions of policing and social harming in language?
 These are some of the questions that we will address in this informal seminar session drawing on specific translation case studies across media.